nncarlson/index-map/README.md

 comparable to the MPI version when using the NAG Fortran compiler and its shared memory-only implementation of coarrays.
-However performance is very poor when using GFortran / OpenCoarrays, and worse still with the Intel Fortran compiler and its implementation of coarrays.
+However performance is very poor when using GFortran / OpenCoarrays, and worse still with the Intel Fortran compilers and their implementation of coarrays.
 Links to performance results can be found in this [README](./doc/README.md).
 This is a work in progress.